JohT/code-graph-analysis-pipeline/COMMANDS.md

     ./../../scripts/analysis/analyze.sh
     ```

-<span style="font-size:1.8em;">&#128214;</span>
-See [scripts/examples/analyzeAxonFramework.sh](./scripts/examples/analyzeAxonFramework.sh) as an example for all the above steps.
-See [code-reports Pipeline](./.github/workflows/code-reports.yml) on how to do this within a GitHub Actions Workflow.
+👉 See [scripts/examples/analyzeAxonFramework.sh](./scripts/examples/analyzeAxonFramework.sh) as an example script that combines all the above steps.
+👉 See [code-reports Pipeline](./.github/workflows/code-reports.yml) on how to do this within a GitHub Actions Workflow.

-<span style="font-size:1.6em;">&#9432;</span>
+### Command Line Options

+The [analyze.sh](./scripts/analysis/analyze.sh) command comes with these command line options:

-Add the command line argument `--report Csv` of [analyze.sh](./scripts/analysis/analyze.sh) to only generate CSV reports.
+- `--report Csv` only generates CSV reports.
 This speeds up the report generation and doesn't depend on Python, Jupyter Notebook or any other related dependencies.

-<span style="font-size:1.6em;">&#9432;</span>
+The default value os `All` to generate all reports. `Jupiter` will only generate Jupyter Notebook reports.

-Add the command line argument `--profile Neo4jv4` of [analyze.sh](./scripts/analysis/analyze.sh) if you want to use the older long term support (june 2023) version v4.4.x of Neo4j and compatible versions of plugins and JQAssistant.
+- `--profile Neo4jv4` uses the older long term support (june 2023) version v4.4.x of Neo4j and suitable compatible versions of plugins and JQAssistant. `Neo4jv5` will explicitly select the newest (june 2023) version 5.x of Neo4j.
+Without setting
+a profile, the newest versions will be used.
+Profiles are scripts that can be found in the directory [scripts/profiles](./scripts/profiles/).

+- `--explore` activates the "explore" mode where no reports are generated.
+Furthermore, Neo4j won't be stopped at the end of the script and will therefore continue running.
+This makes it easy to just set everything up but then use the running Neo4j server to explore the data manually.

 ### Notes

 - Be sure to use Java 17 for Neo4j v5 and Java 11 for Neo4j v4
 - Use your own initial Neo4j password
 - For more details have a look at the script [analyze.sh](./scripts/analysis/analyze.sh)

-Have a look at [code-reports.yml](./.github/workflows/code-reports.yml) for all details about setup steps and full automation.

 ## Generate Markdown References